CoffeeVampir3/Graphify/Readme.md

 ![Dialogue Graph Example Image](https://github.com/CoffeeVampir3/Graphify/blob/a1d336221eaf7f3d7c3e827a5b280b029a58e0fa/dialogueGraphExample.png?raw=true)

+# Turn Anything Into a Graph!

+Graphify is a Unity Api for quickly and easily making anything into a graph!

 # Quickstart Guide:

 Note: This is temporary documentation until the wiki gets set up.
 This API is in its alpha stage and has not been finalized, things might change!